gdbroman/broman.blog/_posts/2020-07-19-life-a-juggling-act.md

 But other times you’ll have to let something go.
 It may be a hobby very dear to your heart, but you recognize that it is taking away resources that you could spend on getting to your ultimate goal.

-So if you seek balance, life’s a juggling act.
+Seek balance, and life’s a juggling act.

-But if you seek focused progress, life’s a narrow road of sacrifices.
+Seek focused progress, and it's a narrow road of sacrifices.